10 Easy Ways to Pay Off Debt

 One of the best things you can do is to invest your money in a high-yield savings account or CD.
 This will help you to earn interest, which can then be used to pay off your debt.

 In addition, by investing your money in a high-yield account, you'll be able to grow your savings over time, which can then be used to create an emergency fund or to invest in other financial goals.
+Get ahead of unexpected expenses as we explain how to build an emergency fund.

 9. Make lump sum payments whenever you can afford it